Winter Beer Festival

 Taking place the last full weekend in April each year, the Inman Park Festival is one of Atlanta's most beloved events.
-Check out the Tour of Homes, live music, dance festival, arts and crafts market, and definitely the parade with all of its gloriously weird floats. www.inmanparkfestival.org.
+Check out the tour of homes, live music, dance festival, arts and crafts market, and definitely the parade with all of its gloriously weird floats. www.inmanparkfestival.org.

 Atlanta Jazz Festival

 It's more or less a fact that you can't go wrong with free jazz music.
-Produced by the city's Office of Cultural Affairs, the Atlanta Jazz Festival is a month-long celebration featuring both established and up-and-coming acts in the genre, culminating Memorial Day weekend with performances in Piedmont Park.
+Produced by the Mayor's Office of Cultural Affairs, the Atlanta Jazz Festival is a monthlong celebration featuring both established and up-and-coming acts in the genre, culminating Memorial Day weekend with performances in Piedmont Park.
 From International jazz superstars to local artists looking to make a name for themselves, the fest might be one of the best free tickets in any city. www.atlantafestivals.com.

 Atlanta Food and Wine Festival

-The weekend offers a multitude of food and drink experiences showcasing Southern culinary traditions, including learning experiences such as cooking and cocktail classes, tasting seminars, and panel discussions; tasting tents; and dinners and events around the city. www.atlfoodandwinefestival.com.
+This tasty weekend offers a multitude of food and drink experiences showcasing Southern culinary traditions, including learning experiences such as cooking and cocktail classes, tasting seminars, and panel discussions; tasting tents; and dinners and events around the city. www.atlfoodandwinefestival.com.

 East Atlanta Beer Fest

-The East Atlanta Beer Fest is held in Brownwood Park and features a killer beer selection (more than 150 craft beers), early access VIP entry, local music, food trucks, and more.
+The East Atlanta Beer Fest is held in Brownwood Park and features a killer beer selection (more than 150 craft beers), early-access VIP entry, local music, food trucks, and more.
 The proceeds from the festival benefit local organizations and help fund projects that make East Atlanta a great place to live. www.eastatlantabeerfest.com.